jay-oliver/enme610_bike_optimization/readme.txt

 README
+NN:
+First, run MLAO_Prep.m to generate training data.
+Next, run nn1 and nn2 to train the two neural networks.
+Finally, optimize the results from each neural network in ______
 Scripts:
     CRR_Fit: Used to find the coefficients for the crr formula.
 Uses tabulated data from Bicycle Rolling Resistance
     C_Roll_Resist: Calculates the crr using the equation found in crr_fit.
 Takes in velocity and tire pressure